 - Plan out my tasks for the day

-- Poor a coffee and join our team scrum meeting at 9:15 am
+- Make a coffee/tea and join our team scrum meeting at 9:15 am

 The gift of time is not something to be wasted.
 I don’t think anyone would ever look back on their life and wished they had spent more time procrastinating on doing things they knew were important.

-On the web, I’ll be on 4-hour+ working sessions with the team over Google Meet.
-Sharing screens, making mistakes in real-time, but it’s excellent, and it’s how we deliver work that our clients love.
+For work, I often find myself in 2-hour+ working sessions over Google Meet.
+Sharing screens, making mistakes in real-time, and breaking down problems into deliverables.
+It’s awesome, and it’s how I deliver work that my clients love.

-Real estate agents, contractors, freelancers, coaches/instructors, psychiatrists, consultants in every industry, regional company reps, content creators, freelancers all have a full or part-time element of their work at home.
-Whether that’s for an employer or working for themselves.
+Real estate agents, contractors, freelancers, coaches/instructors, psychiatrists, consultants in every industry, regional company reps, content creators, and freelancers all have an element of their work that can be done at home.

-In my opinion, I think working from home became a hot topic when businesses were required by health authorities to literally size up their offices, which arose honest questions around overall workplace hygiene as well as confined workspaces.
-Maybe it no longer makes sense to have small collaboration areas or a lines of desks along a walls with people working side by side?
+In my opinion, I think working from home became a hot topic when businesses were required by health authorities to literally close up their offices, which raised honest questions about overall workplace hygiene as well as confined workspaces.
+Maybe it no longer makes sense to have small collaboration areas or rows of desks along a wall with people working side by side.